Ontotext-AD/ontorefine-cli/commands/transform.md

 Transforms a dataset into another specific format.

 The command represents a composition of several other commands in order to allow complete transformation pipeline for processing of datasets.
 The phases of the command are:

 - create project
 - apply operations, if there are any
-- export the data in the specified format
+- export the data in the specified format using the provided mapping or SPARQL query
+- delete the project

-At the moment the command only supports transformation of CSV to RDF, but it will be gradually extended with more options of transformation.
+At the moment the command supports only transformation of CSV to RDF, but it will be gradually extended with more options.

 ## Arguments